-The 30-year-old started well, but soon the reckless cards and sloppy mistakes which occasionally plague his game started to creep in, and Xhaka would often be the one to take the blame as the team suffered bad spells of form.
+The 30-year-old started well, but soon the reckless cards and sloppy mistakes started to creep in, and Xhaka would often be the one to take the blame as the team suffered bad spells of form.

 The most infamous name on this list, Mustafi arrived near the end of the window for around £35million from Valencia.

 A World Cup winner with Germany, there was a lot of excitement at the arrival of Mustafi, who had forged a very solid partnership in central defence with Nicolas Otamendi on the Spanish east coast, and he initially started superbly, going unbeaten in his first 21 games at the club.

 However, after an injury, things went downhill quickly for Mustafi.
 A series of calamitous errors followed over the next four seasons, in which time Arsenal’s defence became leakier than ever, before he was eventually released in January 2021.

 The fact Mustafi made over 150 appearances for the club is a testament to how bad the defence has been over the last few years, and despite scoring in a North London Derby and at Old Trafford, Mustafi is not remembered fondly at all at the Emirates.

 Mustafi has since suffered back-to-back relegations, having gone down with Schalke in 2021 before facing the drop with Levante the following year.
 Earlier this summer he signed for Greek club Aris.

 The Japan international joined Arsenal as a 20-year-old in 2016, and many eyebrows were raised at the signing from the Japanese second division.

 “Takuma is a talented young striker and very much one for the future,” Arsene Wenger stated.